ShahabShahab/NewsApp/README.md

 has been thoroughly verified through a dedicated test suite.
 This suite confirms reliable offline-first behavior across all edge cases.

+### 2) newsListrepostoryImpl getNewsHeadlinesUs test suite
+The `NewsListRepositoryImpl`, responsible for orchestrating remote and local data access,
+has been partially tested through a dedicated offline-first scenario where the network connection is not established.
+This test confirms fallback behavior to local persistence under network failure.

+Currently, **46% test coverage** has been achieved for this repository implementation.

 During this process, several areas of business logic were
 refined, cleaned up, and improved as part of the test-driven development flow.